brightway-lca/brightway2/docs/contributing.rst

 Contributing changes to Brightway2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The preferred way to submit changes is with a pull request on Bitbucket.
+The preferred way to submit changes is with a pull request on Github.
 A pull request is a fancy way of saying "Hey!
 I made some changes to what you already had in my own playground over here - how about you merge my changes back into the main source code repository."
-Here is a `quick tutorial on pull requests <https://confluence.atlassian.com/bitbucket/tutorial-learn-about-bitbucket-pull-requests-774243385.html>`__.
+Here is a `quick tutorial on pull requests <https://guides.github.com/introduction/flow/>`__.
 For small changes, and especially things like typos, you can even use the online text editor without having to download anything.

 No Python needed - making graphics better
 -----------------------------------------